 Right now you need to install IPFS as well as the Fission command line tool to get up and running, but it should just take a couple of minutes if you follow these instructions.

-If you don't want to mess around with running an IPFS daemon in the command line, ipfs-desktop is a great option.
 You can download the release from their Github page or use your favorite package manager:

 brew cask install ipfs

 If you're not running ipfs-desktop, install ipfs via brew:

 brew install ipfs

 brew services start ipfs

 Download the Linux binary from the IPFS distributions page.